daschl/tsic-rs/README.md

 - [DelayUs]
 - [InputPin]

-The example folder contains examples using the nrf52840 DK utilizing the [nrf-hal].

 ## Code of Conduct

 We abide by the [Contributor Covenant][cc] and ask that you do as well.